Reindeer, Cowhide and Sheepskin

 - Avoid areas of high domestic passage.

-- To clean. place hide on a wall and vaccum gently from head to feet, following the natural growth of the hair.
+- To clean place hide on a wall and vacuum gently from head to feet, following the natural growth of the hair.

 - Vaccum no more than once a year.

 - Never dry-clean your reindeer hide.
 Do not use solvents or place in a washing machine or tumble dryer.